seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 Otto, R.S.
 1990.
 An overview of eastern Bering Sea king and Tanner crab fisheries.
 Pages 9-26 [In] Proceedings of the international symposium on king and Tanner crabs.
 University of Alaska Fairbanks, Alaska Sea Grant Program Report 90-4, Fairbanks.

 Otto, R.S., and P.A.
 Cummiskey.
 1990.
-Growth of adult male blue king crab (Paralithodes platypus).
+Growth of adult male blue king crab (*Paralithodes platypus*).
 Pages 245-258 [In] Proceedings of the international symposium on king and Tanner crabs.
 University of Alaska Fairbanks, Alaska Sea Grant Report 90-4, Fairbanks.

 Paul, J.M., A. J. Paul, R.S.
 Otto, and R.A.
 MacIntosh.
 1991.
-Spermatophore presence in relation to carapace length for eastern Bering Sea blue king crab (Paralithodes platypus, Brandt, 1850) and red king crab (P. Camtschaticus, Tilesius, 1815).
+Spermatophore presence in relation to carapace length for eastern Bering Sea blue king crab (*Paralithodes platypus*, Brandt, 1850) and red king crab (*P. camtschaticus*, Tilesius, 1815).
 J. Shellfish Res.
 10: 157-163.

 Pengilly, D. and D. Schmidt.
 1995.
-Harvest Strategy for Kodiak and Bristol Bay Red king Crab and St. Matthew Island and Pribilof Blue King Crab.
+Harvest Strategy for Kodiak and Bristol Bay red king crab and St. Matthew Island and Pribilof blue king crab.
 Alaska Department of Fish and Game, Commercial Fisheries Management and Development Division, Special Publication Number 7, Juneau.

 Somerton, D.A., and R.A.
 MacIntosh.
 1983.
 The size at sexual maturity of blue king crab, Paralithodes platypus, in Alaska.
 Fishery Bulletin 81: 621-828.

+Thorson, J.T., and L.A.K.
+Barnett.
+2017.
+Comparing estimates of abundance trends and distribution shifts using single- and multispecies models of fishes and biogenic habitat.
+ICES Journal of Marine Science 75:1311-1321.

-Thorson, J.T., Ianelli, J.N., Larsen, E., Ries, L., Scheuerell, M.D., Szuwalski, C., and Zipkin, E. 2016.
+Thorson, J.T., J.N.
+Ianelli, E. Larsen, L. Ries, M.D.
+Scheuerell, C. Szuwalski, and E. Zipkin.
+2016.
 Joint dynamic species distribution models: a tool for community ordination and spatiotemporal monitoring.
 Glob.
 Ecol.
 Biogeogr.
-25(9): 1144–1158. doi:10.1111/geb.12464. url: http://onlinelibrary.wiley.com/doi/10.1111/geb.12464/abstract.
+25(9): 1144–1158. geb.12464.

 Thorson, J.T., Scheuerell, M.D., Shelton, A.O., See, K.E., Skaug, H.J., and Kristensen, K. 2015.
 Spatial factor analysis: a new tool for estimating joint species distributions and correlations in species range.
 Methods Ecol.
 Evol.
-6(6): 627–637. doi:10.1111/2041-210X.12359. url: http://onlinelibrary.wiley.com/doi/10.1111/2041-210X.12359/abstract
+6(6): 627–637. doi:10.1111/2041-210X.12359.

-Thorson, J. T., and L. A. K. Barnett.
-2017.
-Comparing estimates of abundance trends and distribution shifts using single- and multispecies models of fishes and biogenic habitat.
-ICES Journal of Marine Science 75:1311-1321.

 Webber, D., J. Zheng, and J. Ianelli, 2016.
 Stock assessment of Saint Matthews Island Blue King Crab.
 North Pacific Fishery Managment Council.
 Anchorage AK.

 Zheng, J. 2005.
 A review of natural mortality estimation for crab stocks: data-limited for every stock?
 Pages 595-612 [In] Fisheries Assessment and Management in Data-Limited Situations.
 University of Alaska Fairbanks, Alaska Sea Grant Program Report 05-02, Fairbanks.